-The advantages of a student owned device have been highlighted in a recent literature review carried out by Noeline Wright from the University of Waikato (2010).
-She concludes that there is a number of benefits with regards to using a variety of eLearning experiences in the classroom on a regular basis.
+The advantages of a student owned device have been highlighted in a literature review carried out by Noeline Wright from the University of Waikato (2010).
+She concludes that there are a number of benefits with regards to using a variety of eLearning experiences in the classroom on a regular basis.
 These include improved motivation and engagement, greater independence and personalised learning, improved critical thinking, greater access to information, resources and experts and allowing a greater opportunity for collaboration in a wider context than just the classroom.

 Why can’t my child use a smartphone as a device?

 While smartphones are a great communication device and are often used for quick internet searches and photos, the size of the screen makes them unsuitable as a serious tool for learning.
 Their inability to complete lengthy documents and use more than one application at the same time is limited.

 If we do not provide a device, will my child be still able to enrol at Aquinas College?

 Of course.
 Ideally, we want families to provide a device for their child which they can be responsible for.
 Aquinas College has a number of devices that can be used in class for those who do not have their own.

 We expect students to take responsibility for the charging of devices overnight, and this is a good habit for them to get into.
 We expect students to bring their device to school fully charged.
 If a device is fully charged overnight, then it would be unlikely to need charging throughout the day.
 There are a small number of charging stations available in our library and in some classrooms.

 How will my child be using the computer in the classroom?